 Climate change can disrupt food web dynamics, affecting predator-prey relationships and trophic cascades.
 For example, changes in prey availability due to climate-induced habitat changes can affect predator species’ reproductive success and survival, leading to cascading effects throughout ecosystems.

-If a key prey species declines due to habitat loss or altered phenology, predators that rely on that species may also decline, affecting other species in the food web.
+If a critical prey species declines due to habitat loss or altered phenology, predators that rely on that species may also decline, affecting other species in the food web.
 These disruptions can destabilize ecosystems, making them more susceptible to further environmental changes and reducing their resilience to future stressors.

 Conservation Challenges and Strategies